MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-define-procurement-catalogs-overview.md

 ## Next steps

 If you want to implement Dynamics 365 solutions to assist with your *define procurement catalogs* business processes, use the following resources and steps to learn more.
+(Links are added, when the articles are ready.)

 1. [Manage vendor relationships](procure-to-pay-manage-vendor-relationships-overview.md)

-2. Develop sourcing strategies
+2. *Develop sourcing strategies*

-3. Define procurement catalogs
+3. *Define procurement catalogs* (The article you're currently reading.)

-    You're in this article.

-4. Define policies and procedures for procurement
+4. *Define policies and procedures for procurement*

 5. [Procure materials and services](procure-to-pay-procure-materials-services-overview.md)

-6. Process vendor invoices
+6. *Process vendor invoices*

-7. Issue and settle vendor payments
+7. *Issue and settle vendor payments*

-8. Manage vendor debits and chargebacks
+8. *Manage vendor debits and chargebacks*

-9. Create and process promissory notes
+9. *Create and process promissory notes*

-10. Process vendor rebates and incentives
+10. *Process vendor rebates and incentives*

-11. Analyze vendor performance
+11. *Analyze vendor performance*

 ## Related resources